manatlan/guy/tests/README.md

 TODO:

- - test static folder for rendering html
+ - test use static folder for rendering html files
- - test config.json
- - test guy.fetch more !
+ - test guy.fetch more tests !
  - ...